GreenAI-Uppa/GreenAI-Uppa.github.io/acml_competition.md

 The [https://github.com/GreenAI-Uppa/IAPowerMeter](IA Power Meter) will be used to measure the amount of energy used by the program inference.
 You can already use it to check how good you are.

+Keras or pytorch are the same? but we allow for any library as some useful features such as binary networks might not be well supported
+Evaluation is a tricky process, as so many things are coming into account, and We reserve the right to modify the ranking if the paper supports with enough evidence that the solution is interesting

+Not allowing cloud or external, everything must run on our machine

 ### submission
 Every team should supply:
 - a docker with your submission, so that we can run it on our server.